 This stunning cloth of incredibly high quality is beautiful as a wall hanging or used as throw.

 Information about the makers will be supplied with each cloth.

-Warp ikat, single panel, open fringe, commercial cotton, natural dyes. ikat tied, dyed and woven in Mamuju, Sulawesi, 2019.
+Warp ikat, single panel, open fringe, handspun cotton, natural dyes.
+Ikat tied, dyed and woven made in Mamuju, Sulawesi, 2019.

 400 x 68 cm / 157.5 x 27 in